-AUR is a small university that aims to provide a warm and supportive environment for all students, employees and others.
-Harassment, also known as bullying or mobbing, undermines this objective and is not acceptable behavior.
+AUR is a small university that aims to provide a warm and supportive environment for all students, faculty and employees.
+Harassment undermines this objective and is not acceptable behavior.
 It is a destructive force in any environment and has no place in an academic institution that promotes and respects the dignity and worth of every individual.
-It is also illegal under Italian as well as European law.
-Harassment is defined as words or gestures that intimidate, alarm or abuse another person and cause that person emotional and/or psychological stress.
-Such actions may include, but are not limited to:
+It is also illegal under Italian, as well as European, law.